 1660 Blue Mountain Dr, Palmerton, PA 18071

 Elk Mountain Ski Resort in Union Dale, Pennsylvania, is considered one of the “Six Unsung Heroes” by Ski Magazine.
-The mountain’s top elevation is 2,692 ft, the highest of any operating resort in eastern Pennsylvania, and the ski resort itself features 1,000 feet of vertical excitement.
+The mountain’s top elevation is 2,692 ft, the highest of any operating resort in eastern Pennsylvania, and the ski resort itself features 1,000 feet of sheer excitement.
 With two terrain parks—one for beginners and the other for experienced skiers and boarders—the whole family can find their groove.
 Elk’s ski school and children’s program is part of the Professional Ski Instructors of America (PSIA) and utilizes the American Teaching System.
-Drop your little ones off for a half-day or full day of instruction while you head to the top of the mountain.
-New this year is the renovated Winter Garden Restaurant offering a cozy retreat for aprés-ski.
+When you want to take a break to refuel, there’s Elk Mountain Cafeteria and the newly-renovated Winter Garden Restaurant for the whole family to enjoy.

 Elk Mountain Ski Resort

-Shawnee Mountain Ski Area is a family favorite in the Poconos with 23 slopes and trails, including the Pocono Plunge Snow Tubing Park, and two Terrain Parks that feature boxes, spines, rails, rollers, stairs, wall ride and a sound system.
-The Learning Center is on its own designated beginner’s slope so tiny skiers and adult beginners alike have a safe space to learn.
-If your little ones are not ready to hit the slopes, Shawnee offers a full babysitting service for children over 18 months old, and will keep your cuties happy, entertained, comfortable, and safe while you enjoy a day of outdoor activity.
+Shawnee Mountain Ski Area is a family favorite in the Poconos with 23 slopes and trails, including the Pocono Plunge Snow Tubing Park and two Terrain Parks that feature boxes, spines, rails, rollers, stairs, wall ride, and a sound system.
+The Learning Center is on its own designated beginner’s slope, so tiny skiers and adult beginners alike have a safe space to learn.
+While you can buy tickets at the slopes, they’re encouraging you to buy online to reserve your spot.
+And if you’d rather slide than ski, enjoy the thrill of snow tubing at their Pocono Plunge Snow Tubing Park.

 Shawnee Mountain Ski Area